Treatment of Persistent Depressive Disorders: Trajectories and mechanisms of change

 A process study examining trajectories and mechanisms of change in short-term dynamic therapy for persistent depressive disorders.
 The aim is to gain a better understanding of how psychological treatment works.

 Linne Melsom is a clinical psychologist specialized in clinical psychology for adults with additional training in Intensive Short-Term Dynamic Psychotherapy (ISTDP).
-Linne’s areas of interest include short-term dynamic therapy, emotion-focused treatments, emotions in therapy, the therapeutic alliance, and therapist training.
+Linne’s areas of interest include short-term dynamic therapy, emotion-focused treatments, emotions, the therapeutic alliance, therapist training, trauma and depression.
+Her research is mainly conducted within the field of psychotherapy research, investigating trajectories, processes and mechanisms of change.
 Linne has developed expertise in analyzing longitudinal data using advanced latent growth curve models.

 About the Project